marcosalvalaggio/edamame/README.md

 * **data**: A pandas dataframe.
 * **col**: A list of strings containing the names of columns to drop.

+The function returns a pandas dataframe with the columns selected dropped.

 ### Plot categorical variables